viyapatel2006-oss/pgRoutingWorkshop/docs/un_sdg/introduction.rst

 Target Audience
 -------------------------------------------------------------------------------

-This educational material can be used by researchers, educators and in local,regional, national or international agencies who have some knowledge of PostGIS and PostgreSQL, and want to teach themselves how to use pgRouting.
+This educational material can be used by researchers and educators in local, regional, national or international agencies who have some knowledge of PostGIS and PostgreSQL, and want to teach themselves how to use pgRouting.
 It is recommended to have a basic knowledge of database management systems and geospatial data